Magic in Conliah

 Soul Binding & Enchanting

 Artifacts, locations, and other physical things may be infused with soul material.
 The effects of this infusion differ based on the nature of the soul material used and the techniques involved.
 The below list is not exhaustive, but provides an overview of common forms of soul infusion.
+Note the frequent use of the term "jar" as a non-living material which is used to house a soul.
+It can refer to a literal jar, but also frequently refers to other kinds of objects like gems and ornamental boxes.
+The term jar is used in the same manner in the Artificial Monsters and Undead sections of the sourcebook.

 Magic Wielders in Cthonia